about kosher

 As per a phone conversation the glycerin contained in this toothpaste is synthetic.

-• Rita’s Italian Ice As of 9/2004, their mixes and custard are certified kosher.
+• Rita’s Italian Ice according to their Nutrition FAQs, all Rita’s products are certified kosher.
 You can view the FAQs on their website at http://www.ritas.com/.

 • Rose Art From an e-mail they sent us: “None of our products contain animal derived ingredients.
 The crayons are made of paraffin wax and food grade dyes.”